drupalglacier/glacier_content_blocks_content/README.md

 # Content block: Content
 This content block makes it very easy to combine text with images.
-The size and position of the image can be changed from the content author when creating the content.
+The size and position of the image can be changed from the content author when creating or editing content.
 **WARNING:** You need the 7.x-1.x-dev version of the Formatter Field module!

 ## About